 Spalding Garden Club is working on in our community.

 What an eyesore in our community.
 This area in front of the Dunwoody Post Office, top photo, needed enhancement.
 The greater Dunwoody community supported our Christmas Home Tour in 2015 and we wanted to give something back to them in the way of a beautification effort.
 We developed a xeriscape garden in the median in front of our post office as an educational tool to show how a beautiful garden can also be drought tolerant.
 We included many pollinators such as lantana and buddleia, to also support our National Garden Clubs' pollinator initiative.
 But most of all its a lovely enhancement, meeting The Garden Club of Georgia's mission of Beautification, Conservation, Education.
-We will finish this project in early spring 2017.
+We finished this project in early spring 2017 and continue to maintain it for the community.
 See some of the after photos below to enjoy the new look of our post office frontage.

 One of our longest running projects is our support of Annandale Village, a residence for developmentally disabled adults.
 The brother of one of our members was here for many years and we began offering a feed-the-birds project for the clients.
 Each year in November we bring pine cones, pretzels, special peanut butter for the birds, and lots of bird seed to make outdoor ornaments to hang on the trees within their village.
 These ornaments attract birds and provide the villagers an opportunity to bird watch.
 We also seem to take away in our own hearts much more than we give.